Finance Law 2026: The 5 key measures for VSEs/SMEs

 Hayot Expertise supports you in choosing and configuring your Pennylane solution, certified for electronic invoicing.

 The Contribution on Business Value Added (CVAE) was announced to be phased out.
-The 2026 finance law freezes this downward trajectory without completely eliminating it:
+The 2026 finance law confirms the continuation of this reduction trajectory:

 Point of attention: if your turnover is close to the threshold of €500,000, a turnover management strategy can help avoid triggering the CVAE.